 With over 570 million speakers, Spanish is one of the most widely spoken languages in the world.
-It is the official language of more than 20 countries in Europe, Latin America and Africa, and its presence is rapidly increasing elsewhere in the world, with over 41 million speakers in the USA.
+The official language of more than 20 countries in Europe, Latin America and Africa, its presence is rapidly increasing elsewhere in the world, with over 41 million speakers in the USA.